Why would a company sell or factor its receivables?

 Why would a company factor its accounts receivable?

-The business gets paid immediately at a slight discount.
-The discount is called a factoring fee, starting at .9% to 1.6% per 30 days.
+The business gets paid immediately at a slight rebate.
+The discount cost is called a factoring fee, starting at .9% to 1.6% per 30 days.
 Factoring can resolve cash flow issues if your business outlays capital to produce sales.
-Fast funding and immediate cash make selling invoices a convenient financing solution.
+Fast funding and immediate cash make selling invoices a practical funding solution.

 Reasons you would sell or factor invoices:

-- A reliable funding source for payroll financing
+- A trusted funding source for payroll financing.

-- You face cash flow shortages from extending customers’ credit payment terms.
+- You face a lack of cash flow from stretch customers’ credit payment terms.

-- Financially distressed business owners: bankruptcy, IRS back taxes, bad credit, no cash reserves
+- Financially troubled business owners: bankruptcy, IRS back taxes, bad credit, no cash savings at any financial institution.

 Is factoring receivables a good idea?

-If you’re a small business owner, factoring invoices can be a financial lifesaver.
-If you have high credit card debt or too many outstanding invoices, factoring your receivables can help get your business back on its feet.
+If you’re a small business owner, factoring invoices can be a financial life saver.
+If you have high credit card debt or too many pending invoices, factoring your receivables can help get your business back on its feet.

-Many businesses are turning to receivable factoring as an integral part of their financial strategy.
+Many businesses are turning to receivable factoring as a basic part of their financial strategy.
 Only 48% of small businesses receive the funding they seek (Fundera).
-Factoring injects a reliable source of capital into your business, especially in times of short notice.
+Factoring injects a trusted source of capital into your business, especially in times of short notice.

 Receivable Factoring offers several benefits, such as:

-- An instant cash injection when you need it most (i.e., during downturns)
+- An instant cash booster when you need it most (i.e., during crises)

-- A new source of financing for companies who may not qualify for loans from banks
+- A new source of funding for companies who may not qualify for loans from banks

 - Your staff receives weekly payroll – payroll funding financing